-• We have no concerns over the assessment of management's expert.

-- We have no concerns over the assessment of the actuary's approach taken. - We have used PwC as auditor's expert to assess assumptions made by the actuary see table below for the comparison made.
-The assumption used for the salary growth rate is considered optimistic as it is lower than our auditor's expert's expected range.
-This leads to a lower net pension liability.
-The potential effect is assessed as £276k by the actuary and this is not deemed to be material.
-We did not identify any further issues. - No issues were noted in the completeness and accuracy of the underlying information used to determine the estimate. - We have confirmed that the Council's share of LGPS pension assets is in line with expectations. - We have confirmed that the decrease in the estimate is reasonable. - The disclosure of the estimate in the financial statements is considered adequate.
+- We have no concerns over the assessment of management's expert. - We have no concerns over the assessment of the actuary's approach taken. - We have used PwC as auditor's expert to assess assumptions made by the actuary see table below for the comparison made.
+We did not identify any issues. - No issues were noted in the completeness and accuracy of the underlying information used to determine the estimate. - We have confirmed that the Council's share of LGPS pension assets is in line with expectations. - We have confirmed that the decrease in the estimate is reasonable. - The disclosure of the estimate in the financial statements is considered adequate.